yazi-rs/yazi-rs.github.io/docs/configuration/overview.md

 show_hidden = true
 ```

+Yazi has already preset these default configurations in the release, so you don't need to copy the entire file unless you want to completely overwrite them.

 ## Configuration mixing {#mixing}

 The options from your configuration file will be used to override the default.
 However, for key bindings, if you don't want to override the default directly: